 Lac des Dix is the second-largest lake in Valais after Lake Geneva.
 It is the 29th-largest lake in Switzerland.
 Once the rain comes, it falls into the catchment area of the lake called Lac des Dix.
 Lac des Dix has a surface area of 4 km².

-The water from 35 glaciers in and around Valais is collected up to the ends of Zermatt valley.
+The water from 35 glaciers in and around Valais is collected up to the ends of Zermatt Valley.
 From there, 75 water intakes collect the water.
-Beneath the mountains, 100 kilometers of tunnels funnel this water into Grande Dixence Dam.
+Beneath the mountains, 100 kilometers of tunnels funnel this water into the Grande Dixence Dam.
 If the water source is lower than the height of the lake, water pumping stations propel the water upwards so that it gets collected and stored in Grande Dixence.

 If you would like to learn more about Grand Dixence Dam, you can read our article Grande Dixence Dam in Switzerland.

 10. Lake Lauenen (Lauenensee)